Europa_Valencia_hoofdafbeelding

 Visit the Ciudad de las Artes y Ciencias

-• Museo de les Ciències Príncipe Felipe: This science museum has a skeletal structure inspired by the shape of a whale.
-Inside, there are various exhibitions and workshops.
+• Museo de les Ciències Príncipe Felipe: An interactive science museum with skeletal architecture reminiscent of a whale.

 • L'Oceanogràfic: The largest aquarium in Europe, with a dolphinarium and numerous marine life exhibits.

-Besides being a must-see during the day, these buildings are also worth visiting in the evening.
-They are beautifully illuminated until 10:00 PM.
+Besides being a must-see during the day, these buildings are also worth seeing in the evening: they are attractively lit until 10 p.m.

 Europa_Valencia_Ciudad de las Artes y Ciencias